juanoude/summaries/Terraform/courses/aws-with-terraform.md

 🚫 Diferent than Ansible, Puppet, Chef and other tools to manage config 🚫 *Some providers allow those tools along with Terraform*

-Terraform has other IaaS competitors.
+Terraform has other IaaS competitors like CloudFormation.
+The difference is that those tools only offer support to specific vendors.
+None of them are agnostic.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjkyNTIyODgsLTE4MTM0ODE4ODMsLT
+eyJoaXN0b3J5IjpbMTAzOTE2NTk5MSwtMTgxMzQ4MTg4MywtMT
-E4NzUxODgzMzddfQ==
+g3NTE4ODMzN119
 -->